maximdanilchenko/radish/README.md

 | | | |   \__ \ |   /|   || | || |\__ \|   |
 |_| |_|   <___/ |_\_\|_|_||___/|_|<___/|_|_|
 ```
+That means that server is ready for handling connections.

 ##### Client with one connection:
 ```python